CarolFantini/offline-page/README.md

-# offline-page
+# Offline Page

+en: HTML page for when the site is down

-Página HTML para quando o site estiver fora do ar
+pt-br: Página HTML para quando o site estiver fora do ar